PEN is no longer accepting applications for the 2019 Rodney E. Goodwin Memorial Scholarship. Check back in spring 2020, for updated information .

 To keep Rodney’s passion and memory alive, his partner Carlos D. Carrillo conceived this memorial scholarship.
 Past recipients are:

-- 2017 - Roxana Gallegos who graduated from John Muir High School and attends UCLA
+2017 - Roxana Gallegos a graduate of John Muir High School and attends UCLA

-- 2016 - Ulises Reyes who graduated from Blair High School and attends UC Irvine
+2016 - Ulises Reyes a graduate of Blair High School and attends UC Irvine

-- 2015 - David Smith who graduated from John Muir High School and attends UC Berkeley
+2015 - David Smith a graduate of John Muir High School and attends UC Berkeley

-This year, PEN will award the scholarship to one PUSD senior who:
+PEN awards the scholarship to one PUSD senior who:

-Applications are no longer being accepted for the 2018 scholarship.
+Applications are no longer being being accepted for the 2019 scholarship.